TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- describe browser features in tech highlights
+    - the determinism
+    - the sign in with discord/steam etc

+- preparing for large traffic from crazygames
+    - show full servers in gray
+        - also non-full servers during ranked (waiting for deserters)

+- estimate ping using speed of light and put ~ next to the value on the web

 - have linking steam and discord after all and then ping @everyone
     - we can do editor later as we go